-2.2 Fall-Run/Late Fall-Run Chinook Salmon
+2.2 Fall-Run Chinook Salmon

-The San Joaquin River likely supported relatively few fall-run Chinook salmon after diversions began at Sack Dam, some time between 1860 and 1880 (http://are.berkeley.edu/courses/EEP162/spring2007/documents/SJRcasehistory.pdf).
-Clark (1929) reported that there were few fall-run Chinook in the San Joaquin River since the early 1900s because of inadequate fall flows.
-During all but wet years, the river was nearly completely dewatered downstream from Sack Dam until late November (Hatton 1940, Clark 1943), by which time it was too late for most fall-run Chinook salmon to migrate upstream in the San Joaquin River Basin.
+It is assumed that the San Joaquin River supported relatively few fall-run Chinook salmon after diversions began at Sack Dam sometime between 1860 and 1880.1 Clark (1929) reported that there were few fall-run Chinook in the San Joaquin River since the early 1900s because of inadequate fall flows.
+During all but wet years, the river was nearly completely dewatered below Sack Dam until late November (Hatton 1940, Clark 1943), by which time it was too late for most fall-run salmon to migrate upstream in the San Joaquin River basin (Section 3.3).
 However, Hatton (1940) reported that in some years, fall-run fish migrated through natural sloughs and irrigation canals to the San Joaquin River above the Mendota weir.
 No escapement surveys were made to document the abundance of fall-run fish in the San Joaquin River.

-Since the 1950s, some San Joaquin River fall-run Chinook salmon have continued up the mainstem San Joaquin River into Salt and Mud sloughs, and their tributaries on the west side of the valley (DFG 2001).
-These sloughs conveyed poor quality water and had no suitable Chinook salmon spawning habitats (DFG 2001).
-In response to these events, the California Department of Fish and Game (DFG) has installed and operated a temporary fish barrier (Hills Ferry Barrier) just upstream from the confluence with the Merced River since 1992 (DFG 2001, 2005).
-Adult Chinook salmon were observed at the barrier and above the barrier between late October and mid-November in 2000 and 2004 (DFG 2001, 2005).
+Since the 1950s, significant numbers of San Joaquin River fall-run Chinook salmon have continued up the mainstem San Joaquin River into Salt and Mud sloughs, and their distributaries on the west side of the valley (DFG 2001).
+These sloughs conveyed poor quality water and had no suitable salmon spawning habitats (DFG 2001).
+In response to these events, the California Department of Fish and Game (DFG) has installed and operated a temporary fish barrier just upstream from the confluence with the Merced River since 1992 (DFG 2001, 2005).
+This barrier, called the Hills Ferry Barrier, prevented upstream access by 2,300 fall-run Chinook salmon in 1988, 322 in 1989, and 280 in 1990 (McBain and Trush 2002).
+Adult salmon were observed at the barrier and above the barrier between late October and mid-November in 2000 and 2004 (DFG 2001, 2005).